aodoming/Cryptocurrencies_ADominguez/README.md

-## Cryptocurrencies_ADominguez
+## DESCRIPTION

-Using unsupervised algorithms in Machine Learning to help us explore data when we’re not sure what we’re looking for.

-#### Unsupervised Machine Learning and Cryptocurrencies
+* Unsupervised Machine Learning and Cryptocurrencies.

-The goal is of this project is to analyze a dataset of cryptocurrencies in any way that would discover trends that could help convince stakeholders to invest in these new cryptocurrencies, at affordable prices.

-Utilizing the unsupervised algorithm allows us to explore data without any known output, we only use input data.
+The goal of this project is to analyze a dataset of cryptocurrencies in any way that would discover trends that could help convince stakeholders to invest in these new cryptocurrencies, at affordable prices.
+We dive deeper into machine learning using unsupervised algorithms, which help us explore data when we’re not sure what we’re looking for or without a clear output in mind, we only use input data.
+We work primarily with the K-means algorithm, the main unsupervised algorithm that groups similar data into clusters.
+We build on this by speeding up the process using principal component analysis (PCA), which employs many different features.

+### SITUATION/TASK
-The algorithm helps us discover patterns or groups.
-First, we process the data for an unsupervised model, then we use the clustering and K-means algorithm, and finally we make our model more efficient by using principle component analysis.
+Use an algorithm that helps us discover patterns or groups.
+First, process the data for an unsupervised model, then use the clustering and K-means algorithm, and finally make the model more efficient by using principle component analysis.

+### APPROACH
+Prepared data for dimensions reduction with PCA and clustering using K-means.
+Then, reduced data dimensions using PCA algorithms from sklearn.
+Next, used the K-means algorithm form sklearn to Predict clusters using cryptocurrencies data.
+Finally, created some plots and data tables to present results.

+### RESULTS
+Created a 3D scatter plot using Plotly Express to plot the clusters using the clustered_df DataFrame.
+Also created a scatter plot using hvplot.scatter to present the clustered data about cryptocurrencies having x="TotalCoinsMined" and y="TotalCoinSupply" to contrast the number of available coins versus the total number of mined coins.

+Use hvplot.table to create a data table with all the current tradable cryptocurrencies.
+### THINGS LEARNED
+* Preprocess data for unsupervised learning.
+* Cluster data using the K-means algorithm.
+* Determine the best amount of centroids for K-means using the elbow curve.
+* Use PCA to limit features and speed up the model.

+### SOFTWARE/TOOLS
+Jupyter Notebook, Python